Edward Spears

-Major-General Sir Edward Louis Spears, 1st Baronet, KBE, CB, MC (7 August 1886 – 27 January 1974) was a British Army officer and Member of Parliament noted for his role as a liaison officer between British and French forces in two world wars.
-From 1917 to 1920 he was head of the British Military Mission in Paris, ending the war as a Brigadier-General.
-Between the wars he served as a Member of the British House of Commons, before once again becoming as Anglo-French liaison officer, this time as a Major-General, in the Second World War.
+Major-General Sir Edward Louis Spears, 1st Baronet, KBE, CB, MC (7 August 1886 – 27 January 1974) was a British Army officer and politician.
+He served as a liaison officer between British and French forces during both World Wars.
+From 1917 to 1920, he was head of the British Military Mission in Paris, concluding the First World War as a brigadier-general.
+Between the wars, he was a Member of the House of Commons of the United Kingdom.
+During the Second World War, he resumed his role as an Anglo-French liaison officer, holding the rank of major-general.

 Family and early life

-Spears was born of British parents at 7 chaussée de la Muette in the fashionable district of Passy in Paris on 7 August 1886; France would remain the land of his childhood.
+Spears was born on 7 August 1886 at 7 Chaussée de la Muette in the Passy district of Paris.
 His parents, Charles McCarthy Spiers and Melicent Marguerite Lucy Hack, were British residents of France.
-His paternal grandfather was the noted lexicographer, Alexander Spiers, who had published an English-French and French-English dictionary in 1846.
-The work was extremely successful and adopted by the University of France for French Colleges.
+His paternal grandfather, Alexander Spiers, was a lexicographer known for publishing an English-French and French-English dictionary in 1846, which was widely used in French colleges.

-Edward Louis Spears changed his name from Spiers to Spears in 1918.
-He claimed that the reason was his irritation at the mispronunciation of Spiers, yet it is possible that he wanted an English looking name – something more in keeping with his rank as a brigadier-general and head of the British Military Mission to the French War Office.
-He denied that he was of Jewish stock, but his great-grandfather had been an Isaac Spiers of Gosport who married Hannah Moses, a shopkeeper of the same town.
-His ancestry was no secret.
-In 1918 the French ambassador in London described him as "a very able and intriguing Jew who insinuates himself everywhere."
+During his childhood, his parents separated, and his maternal grandmother played a significant role in his upbringing.
+He moved frequently with his grandmother, including to Menton, Aix-les-Bains, Switzerland, Brittany, and Ireland.
+As an infant, he contracted diphtheria and typhoid and was considered physically delicate.
+However, after two years at a boarding school in Germany, his health improved, and he became a strong swimmer and athlete.
+His friends referred to him by the name Louis.

-His parents separated while he was a child, and his maternal grandmother played an important role during his formative years.
-The young Louis (the name used by his friends) was often on the move, usually with his grandmother – Menton, Aix-les-Bains, Switzerland, Brittany and Ireland.
-He had contracted diphtheria and typhoid as an infant and was considered delicate.
-However, after two years at a tough boarding school in Germany, his physical condition improved and he became a strong swimmer and an athlete.
+In 1918, Spears changed the spelling of his surname from Spiers to Spears.
+He stated that this change was due to frequent mispronunciations of his original name, though it has been suggested that he sought a name that appeared more English, particularly given his rank as a brigadier-general and his position as head of the British Military Mission to the French War Office.
+He denied having Jewish ancestry, but his great-grandfather, Isaac Spiers of Gosport, was married to Hannah Moses, a shopkeeper from the same town.
+His ancestry was known at the time; in 1918, the French ambassador in London referred to him as "a very able and intriguing Jew who insinuates himself everywhere".